tpluscode/open-wc-ts-app/readme.md

     * Uses `@typescript-eslint` parser and config
     * Default Typescript indentation changed to 2 spaces
     * Ignore warnings from eslint (`--quiet`)
-* Testing
-    * Runs on transpiled because karma-typescript config is notoriously hard to get right
-    * Coverage updated with `remap-istanbul`
 * Building
     * `webpack-dev-server` used instead of `es-dev-server`